DEBOJYOTI11/Biomedical-Text-Mining/README.md

 # Biomedical-Text-Mining
 A study of information extraction in Biomedical abstracts using co-occurrence metric.
+The project is done as a part of the summer internship project at IIT,KGP.

 10,000 Pubmed Abstrats is downlaoded form ftp://ftp.ncbi.nlm.nih.gov/pub/pmc